adamhammond22/flashGovProject/README.md

 ## Model Prompt Notes:
 - Specifying in the prompt that the model should present the argument they make as an argument rather than as fact was effective.

+## Flask Server Setup

+Install anaconda for python.

+Then create the environment we're using for the server with:
+ - conda env create -f environment.yml

+Activate the environment using
+ - conda activate FlashGov_ML_Server

+If theres download issues, try updating the channels
+- conda install -c pytorch pytorch torchvision torchaudio OR conda update --all

+You can also update packages this way but be careful: this may add packages you dont use!
+- pdate packages: conda env update -f environment.yml